dr-lab/CarND-Behavioral-Cloning-P3/writeup_report.md

  In previous traffic signal classier projects, we learn that some "rotate based image augmentation" also help on training.
 In this project, I also add some random rotate step during image augmentations. rotation angle is set to smaller than 15 degrees.

+    angle = np.random.uniform(-rotation_amount, rotation_amount + 1)

  ![alt text][image5]

  6. Shearing Images

+ In the UDacity training data, we can see from the cvs log file, majority of the data with a "steering angle = 0", we need to augment more data with "steering angle != 0".
- Per my test this is one important step when can generate images with different steering angle.
+ Per my test this is one important step which can generate images with different **steering angles**.
 This technology can help augment more training data with more "turning".
   Here in this project, I use the horizontal Image shearing which transform pixels left or right based on cv2 shearing algorithms.
 Code lines can be found from helper.py l86-108 ln.
   Shearing image has one parameter which control the horizontal parallel moving pixels, which can be tuned more.

-I did not do more optimization, but believe this parameter can help the second track training since if increase the shearing rang can increase the steering angle. (in track 2, there are many big turn, U-turn)
+  Now our raw image size is about 320 x 160 , we use the range of 200 pixel, when we seek the shearing point, we start from middle +/- this range.

+    rows, cols, ch = image.shape
+    dx = np.random.randint(-shear_range, shear_range + 1)
+    random_point = [cols / 2 + dx, rows / 2]

  ![alt text][image6]